protofire/kyber-pool-master-proxy-contract/docs/contract-apis.md

 #### Remove a FeeHandler
 In case some FeeHandler has been mis-added, the contract provides the ability to remove it as well.
-To be able to remove a FileHandler no claim should have happened yet from it.
+To be able to remove a FeeHandler no claim should have happened yet from it.

 ---
 function **`removeFeeHandler`**(address _feeHandler) external **onlyOwner**